crowdsecurity/crowdsec/docker/README.md

  - crowdsecurity/crowdsec:slim

 Reduced size by 60%, does not include notifier plugins nor the GeoIP database.
-If you need these details on decisions, running "cscli hub upgrade" inside the container downloads the GeoIP database at runtime.
+If you need these details on decisions, running `cscli hub upgrade` inside the container downloads the GeoIP database at runtime.